WraithGlade/WG-rainbow-vim/README.md

 - At nesting levels above 16, the syntax highlighting of closing delimiters may become mismatched!
 Such deep nesting is hard to understand regardless though.
-  A core principle of this script (compared to other rainbow highlighters) is not to overengineer it though, so this may never be fixed.
+  A core principle of this script (compared to other rainbow highlighters) is not to overengineer it though, so this might never be fixed.
   (Vim's console color implementation also appears to have some baked-in assumptions about 16 console colors max existing too.)